bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/overlay.md

 # Overlay

-> BootstrapVueNext's custom `b-overlay` component is used to _visually obscure_ a particular element or
-> component and its content.
-It signals to the user of a state change within the element or
-> component and can be used for creating loaders, warnings/alerts, prompts, and more.
+> BootstrapVueNext's custom `b-overlay` component is used to _visually obscure_ a particular element or component and its content.
+It signals to the user of a state change within the element or component and can be used for creating loaders, warnings/alerts, prompts, and more

 ## Overview